190031382-RahmathullaBaig/github-ci/README.md

-# github_actions
+# github_actions #CI
-Example repository for configuring Django with GitHub actions
+Repository for Continuous Integration of Django Application  with GitHub actions